michielbdejong/owncloud-owa/README.md

 # Known Bugs

+* there is no way to remove apps (other than going into the database)
 * install is still very cumbersome
+* not ported to owncloud 5.0 yet
 * it doesn't warn if you forget to configure the storage origin
-* there is no way to remove apps (other than going into the database)
+* it sends out cookies on the storage origin (probably harmless though)

 # license